Gopigurunathan/YOUTUBE_DATA_HARVESTING_AND_WAREHOUSING_PROJECT/README.md

 MONGODB:
 MongoDB is built on a scale-out architecture that has become popular with developers of all kinds for developing scalable applications with evolving data schemas.
 As a document database, MongoDB makes it easy for developers to store structured or unstructured data.
 It uses a JSON-like format to store documents.

-POSTGRESQL:
+MYSQL:
-PostgreSQL is an open-source, advanced, and highly scalable database management system (DBMS) known for its reliability and extensive features.
+MYSQL is an open-source, advanced, and highly scalable database management system (DBMS) known for its reliability and extensive features.
 It provides a platform for storing and managing structured data, offering support for various data types and advanced SQL capabilities.

 YOUTUBE DATA SCRAPPING AND ITS ETHICAL PERSPECTIVE:
 When engaging in the scraping of YouTube content, it is crucial to approach it ethically and responsibly.
 Respecting YouTube's terms and conditions, obtaining appropriate authorization, and adhering to data protection regulations are fundamental considerations.
 The collected data must be handled responsibly, ensuring privacy, confidentiality, and preventing any form of misuse or misrepresentation.
 Furthermore, it is important to take into account the potential impact on the platform and its community, striving for a fair and sustainable scraping process.
 By following these ethical guidelines, we can uphold integrity while extracting valuable insights from YouTube data.